solid/solidproject.org/pages/home.md

             <p class="content is-large">
             Solid lets people store their data securely in decentralized data stores called <b>Pods</b>.
 Pods are like secure personal web servers for data.
-            All data in a pod is accesible via the
+            All data in a pod is accessible via the
-            <a href="https://solid.github.io/specification/">Solid Protocol</a>.
+            <a href="https://solid.github.io/specification/" target="_blank">Solid Protocol</a>.
             When data is stored in someone's
             pod, they control who and what can access it.</p>